-In these exciting times of energy descent and cultural metamorphosis, Roundhuts are robust and cosy portals into a new and ancient way of living—in close contact with the circle of life.
+In these exciting times of energy descent and cultural metamorphosis, Roundhuts are robust and cosy portals into a more elemental way of being on the Earth in harmony with the circle of life.

-Shaped from natural materials using basic hand-tools and gentle processes, these wild structures are light-footed, One-Planet creations.
+Shaped from simple materials using basic hand-tools and gentle processes, these wild structures are light-footed, One-Planet creations.

 They offer inexpensive, ultra-low-impact shelter for anyone seeking to move into a closer relationship with the land.